Search this Site

 West Harbour Users

 In winter, you will usually find a good number of cars parked in the marina parking lot with people enjoying a coffee and watching the birds – mostly gulls and ducks.
-In summer, there's the occasional boat being launched on the boat ramp and others such as kayakers and small sail boats There's a dragon boat event in September as a fund-raiser for the United Way and contestants practice in the months leading up to that.
+In summer, there's the occasional boat being launched on the boat ramp and others such as kayakers and small sail boats There's a dragon boat club who practises periodically - they are part of the Dragon Boat and Canoe club.
 You can walk out along the West headland but you have to walk around the large area used to store boats over the winter.
 To the west is the “west beach” which is also undeveloped.

 Dredge